-Whether you're looking for that first date venue, bars perfect for couples, or somewhere to celebrate an anniversary or Valentine's Day in London, we've got it covered.
+Whether you're looking for that first date venue, celebrating an anniversary or going in big for Valentine's Day in London, find the perfect place for love to blossom in our list of romantic restaurants in London.
 Unfortunately, a cheap date is seldom a romantic date so do be prepared to splash some cash.
-Check out our guide to the best romantic restaurants in London.
-Do you agree with our choices?
-Use the comments box below or tweet your suggestions.

 London's most romantic restaurants

 Restaurateur Jason Atherton's venues are everywhere, but Berners Tavern is the most grand setting out of all his restaurants.
 The huge lobby bar looks fabulous; but the vast dining room, with its ornate plasterwork ceiling, very low lighting and lively bar area, looks even better.
-The menu’s prices are alarmingly high – but most of the dishes we tried were very good.
-Any caveats?
-Sometimes dizzy service; too-frequent upselling of extras; lighting so low we could barely read the menu.
-But Berners Tavern is an utterly glamorous experience.
+The menu’s prices are high – but most of the dishes we tried were very good.
+Lighting is so low you may struggle to read the menu.
+But it's worth it in the name of romance.

 This enthusiastically outlandish spot has managed to achieve what many London restaurants earnestly desire but rarely deliver – it is out-and-out good fun.
 There’s a joy evident in every element of the place, from the Roaring ’20s decor to little touches like the ‘press for champagne’ buzzers at each booth.
 The menu skips between Russia and Europe, cherry-picking treats: starters include platinum vodka shots chilled to -18°C, and venison tartare, while mains feature ‘humble pie’, three-birds burger and chicken kiev.
 A meal here isn’t cheap, but if you’re looking to intrigue and impress, this place is hard to better.

 Romantic settings don’t get more splendidly over-the-top than this.
 Take your pick from the wood-panelled restaurant or the atmospheric conservatory, bedecked in a forest of fake white blossoms that seem to extend into eternity as they bounce off the restaurant’s mirrors.
 Fairy lights, candles and a fireplace add to the soft focus vibe.
-On our early evening visit, tables were filled with mature couples and curious tourists.
 It’s a Provençal-inspired menu, and although à la carte choices are pegged at the sharp end, the pre-theatre menu offering is a bargain.
+Expect to be among many a couple, since this place regularly bills itself as 'London's most romantic restaurant'.

 The first of the Galvin brothers’ restaurant empire, this polished, much-loved Marylebone bistro is classically French (veloutés, soufflés, purées) with the occasional nod to Italy (risottos, lasagnes, panna cottas).
 The dining room is an inviting place, with its dark chocolate wood panelling, globe lighting and big bunches of scarlet gladioli.
-Service can be a little relaxed at times, and our table at the back felt cramped, but the excellent coffee ended things on a high.
+Service can be a little relaxed at times, but if you're looking for a little of that classic French romance, the Galvins have got you covered.

 More than a decade after it started wowing London’s big spenders with its classy Cantonese cooking, this Michelin-starred trendsetter remains a benchmark against which all high-end Chinese restaurants should be judged.
-The basement’s stylish interior (all dark wood lattice screens and moody lighting) still attracts the kind of beautiful people who might suppress their appetites – though there was little evidence of restraint on our midweek night visit.
+The basement’s stylish interior (all dark wood lattice screens and moody lighting) still attracts the kind of beautiful people who might suppress their appetites – though there was little evidence of restraint on our last visit.
+Lucky you if your seated in one of the moodily lit corners ideal for an intimate tryst.

 Like Paris’s Le Grand Colbert or Café Florian in Venice, J Sheekey is in danger of becoming an institution whose uniquely local appeal stretches far beyond London.
-The addition of this two-unit oyster bar creates an imposing procession of branded red canopies along St Martin’s Court.
+This two-unit oyster bar (which recently changed names to the J Sheekey Atlantic Bar) lures lovers in with its red canopies on St Martin’s Court.
 What could appeal more than the chance to knock back a couple of native oysters amid the nation’s finest stars of stage and screen?
+They're meant to be an aphrodisiac, after all.
+Not into oysters?
+There are plenty of salads and hot plates – including Sheekey's fish pie – to tempt, too.

 Read our list of London's Michelin star restaurants